 Casolani (he died in 1607), his masterpiece it is said)

-A 13th century Madonna and Child panel by Gilio di Pietro is in the
+A 13th-century Virgin and Child panel by Gilio di Pietro is in the

 Of the large and marvellous Pala del Carmine high altarpiece